 Hosta x 'Patriot'Item #4188 USDA Hardiness Zone: 4 - 8

-Superb, compact selection with more heat tolerance than other popular varieties.
-This offspring of 'Francee' features bold, dark green foliage displaying a bold, gleaming white edge to the leaves.
+A superb compact selection with more heat tolerance than other popular varieties.
+This sport of 'Francee' features glossy, bold, dark green foliage with gleaming white edges.
 Great for brightening a full or dappled shade border.
 An herbaceous perennial.